 From its dusty eastern reaches to its loamy river valleys and high-elevation lava flows, Oregon lures adventure-hungry bicyclists.
 And the Oregon Scenic Bikeways program makes it easy to explore.
-This year, 2019, marks the 10th anniversary of the nation’s first Scenic Bikeways program.
+Oregon is home to the nation’s first Scenic Bikeways program.
 There’s no better way to celebrate than pointing your wheels down one of these routes, chosen to highlight a variety of landscapes, skill levels and distances.
 Along the way, places to stay will inspire you to linger.
 Think hip hostels that pass you a beer at check-in, luxury cabins with soaking tubs and rooms equipped with hammocks.
 And you’ll know where you and your bike are loved: Oregon’s Bike Friendly Business Program gives proprietors a way to tell you loud and clear.
 Look for Bike Friendly Business signs and decals on windows.

 Willamette Valley Scenic Bikeway